meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 - Create [floor](./floor-price.md) and [ceiling](./optional-ceiling-price.md) prices to protect your lowest and highest prices.

-- Create and manage [intelligent repricing rules](./intelligent-repricing-rules.md) that will automatically adjust your product pricing relative to other Amazon competitors ([lowest competitor](./lowest-competitor-pricing.md) and [Buy Box](./buy-box-competitor-pricing.md) price).
+- Create and manage [intelligent repricing rules](./intelligent-repricing-rules.md) that automatically adjust your product pricing relative to other Amazon competitors ([lowest competitor](./lowest-competitor-pricing.md) and [Buy Box](./buy-box-competitor-pricing.md) price).

 ## Catalog feed management

 With [!DNL Amazon Sales Channel], you can:

-- Import your existing Amazon listings (products) and match to existing or create new products in your [!DNL Commerce] catalog.
+- Import your existing Amazon listings (products) and match to existing or create products in your [!DNL Commerce] catalog.

-- Publish your [!DNL Commerce] products to Amazon to create new Amazon listings.
+- Publish your [!DNL Commerce] products to Amazon to create Amazon listings.

 - Create [overrides](./creating-editing-overrides.md) to set an individual price, handling time, condition, and seller notes message.